smasongarrison/D3mirt/README.md

 constructs used in the analysis.
 That is, while the $MDISC$ represents the maximum level of discrimination in the model, the $DDISC$ represents the local discrimination that makes it possible to compare item discrimination in a specific direction set by the constructs.
-Constructs are visually represented with construct vector arrows scaled to an arbitrary length.
+The constructs are, therefore, like unidimensional models nested in the multidimensional latent space and are visually represented with construct vector arrows scaled to an arbitrary length.

 # Overview